igorkasyanchuk/active_storage_validations/README.md

       dimension_height_less_than_or_equal_to: "height must be less than or equal to %{length} pixel."
       dimension_width_equal_to: "width must be equal to %{length} pixel."
       dimension_height_equal_to: "height must be equal to %{length} pixel."
+      aspect_ratio_not_square: "doesn't a square image"
+      aspect_ratio_not_portrait: "doesn't contain a portrait image"
+      aspect_ratio_not_landscape: "doesn't contain a landscape image"
+      aspect_ratio_is_not: "doesn't contain aspect ratio of %{aspect_ratio}"
+      aspect_ratio_unknown: "has an unknown aspect ratio"

 ```

 In some cases Active Storage Validations provides variables to help you customize messages: